 - Q: How do I sign up for a developer account on Amazon?

-- On the developer portal, click the Create an Account button.
+- On the Developer Console, click the Create your Amazon Developer account button.
 The portal is a self-service tool that will guide you through account creation.
-After creating an account and accepting the Amazon App Distribution and Services Agreement, you can start submitting apps.
+After creating an account and accepting the Amazon Developer Services Agreement, you can start submitting apps.

 - Q: How will customers find my apps on Amazon?

 - Users will be able to find your apps using features such as search, search refinement, browse, and recommendations based on customers’ past purchases.
 Customers can also search, browse, and purchase apps on Amazon websites in the United States, Canada, Mexico, Brazil, UK, Germany, Austria, France, Italy, Spain, Japan, India, Australia, and other countries.
 See Distribute Your App Internationally.

 - Q: Which mobile operating systems does Amazon support?

 - Amazon currently supports the Android operating system on devices running Android OS 4.1 and higher.

 - Q: How do I update my app that is already live on the Amazon Appstore?

 - Users with appropriate permissions can submit APK updates and bug fixes through the developer portal.
 See Updating a Published App.

 - Q: What’s the difference between an order and a download?